DataGreed/polyendtracker-midi-export/README.md

 # Polyend Tracker MIDI Export tool

-An effor to create a midi conversion tool for Polyend tracker project files.
+An effort to create a midi conversion tool for Polyend tracker project files.

 ## Disclaimer